bioinformatics-core-shared-training/Bitesize_SingleCell/index.md

 * ['HCA': adult BMMCs](https://data.humancellatlas.org/explore/projects/cc95ff89-2e68-4a08-a234-480eca21ce79) (ABMMCs) obtained from the Human Cell Atlas (HCA)
   * (here downsampled from 25000 to 5000 cells per sample)

+## How will it work?

+Each week there will be a taught Tuesday session (11.30am-1pm) and a Friday clinic (2-3pm).
+Calendar invites for these meetings (on teams) should have been sent to your CRUK email address.
+Each session will be recorded and you will be able to access it at anytime.

+It is assumed you will try the exercises between the two sessions.
+At the clinic the speaker will go through the exercises and answer any questions.
+During the week you can also ask questions at anytime to your designated member of the bioinformatics core.
+You should have had an email identifying who this but if you are unsure please contact `analysisteam-bioinformatics@cruk.cam.ac.uk`.

 ## Course etiquette

 As this course will be taught over teams we thought it would be a good idea to have a few simple rules.

 Tuesday Session

-1. Please mute your microphone
+1. Please mute your microphone, you do not need your camera on but it is your choice.

-2. If you have questions you can put them in the chat but in the interests of time and covering the material the speaker may answer them at the end.
+2. If you have questions you can put them in the chat but in the interests of time and covering the material the speaker may choose to answer them at the end.
 You can also direct them to your designated member of the bioinformatics core.

-You should have had an email identifying who this but if you are unsure please contact `chandra.chilamakuri@cruk.cam.ac.uk`.
+3. The session will be recorded for you so there is no need to try to do this yourself.

+Friday Session

+???????????

 ## Schedule

-Each week there will be a taught Tuesday session and a Friday clinic.
-Calendar invites for these meetings (on teams) should have been sent to your CRUK email address.
-Each session will be recorded and you will be able to access it at anytime.

-It is assumed you will try the exercises between the two sessions.
-At the clinic the speaker will go through the exercises and answer any questions.
-During the week you can also ask questions at anytime to your designated member of the bioinformatics core.
-You should have had an email identifying who this but if you are unsure please contact `chandra.chilamakuri@cruk.cam.ac.uk`.

 ### Week 1